ninaihde/dl-plasmid-classifier/README.md

 The preprocessing is divided into 6 steps which should be executed in the order described as follows.
-It starts with the collection and cleaning of the data (step 1 and 2), continues with our simulation procedure (step 3 and 4) and ends with the normalization (step 5) and optional base-calling (step 6) step.
+It starts with the collection and cleaning of the data (step 1 and 2), continues with our simulation procedure (step 3 and 4) and ends with the normalization of train (step 5) and preparation of test data (step 6).

 ### 1. Get Data